alchemyplatform/aa-sdk/site/packages/aa-core/provider/constructor.md

 - `entryPointAddress: Address | undefined` -- [optional] the entry point contract address.
 If not provided, the entry point contract address for the provider is the connected account's entry point contract, or if not connected, falls back to the default entry point contract for the chain.
 See [getDefaultEntryPointAddress](/packages/aa-core/utils/getDefaultEntryPointAddress.html#getdefaultentrypointaddress).

-- `opts: Object | undefined` -- [optional] overrides on provider config variables having to do with fetching transaction receipts and fee computation.
+- `opts: SmartAccountProviderOpts | undefined` -- [optional] overrides on provider config variables having to do with fetching transaction receipts and fee computation.

   - `txMaxRetries: string | undefined` -- [optional] the maximum number of times to try fetching a transaction receipt before giving up (default: 5).